 I don’t know where that number comes from, but it doesn’t come from me.

 This interview has been condensed and edited.
-The rest of the interview will appear later this week on Felsenthal Files.
+The rest of the interview is available here.